ajudd2020/SpanishFlashcards/README.md

 # Spanish English/ English Spanish Flashcard Generator

 This app was created using React.js, create-react-app, as well as the Webster Dictionary Spanish-English API.
 With this app, the user can create flashcards to use when studying Spanish/English vocabulary.

+## Attribution

+The card flip functionality in this app was inspired by Zsolt Nagy's React flashcard tutorial.

 ### Future Functionality to Implement:
 * Edit cards after creation
 * Delete individual cards
 * Add page with verb conjugations